English at Ingleby Manor School

 The English department pride themselves on being a specialist, dynamic and creative team whose key aim is to drive literacy both within our subject and across the curriculum.
 Reading and understanding is at the core of our programs of study, along with equipping and refining students’ skills to communicate their understanding in a concise and precise way.

 At Key Stage 3 (Years 7 and 8), students’ learning is underpinned by the Reading Reconsidered philosophy, where students are taught the principles of close reading, breaking texts down and understanding the writer’s use of language.
-Students in Y7 will study Private Peaceful by Michael Morpurgo, Boy by Roald Dahl and Wonder by R. J. Palacio; in Y8, students will read Stone Cold by Robert Swindells, The Secret Diary of Adrian Mole by Sue Townsend, and Animal Farm by George Orwell.
+Students in Y7 will study Private Peaceful by Michael Morpurgo, Boy by Roald Dahl alongside units introducing students to Shakespeare and developing their writing skills; in Y8, students will read Stone Cold by Robert Swindells, The Secret Diary of Adrian Mole by Sue Townsend, and study Romeo and Juliet by Shakespeare.
+Again, students will develop their written accuracy and communication via supporting writing units of work.To develop learning beyond the classroom, students in Y7 and Y8 will participate in wider enrichment projects that are linked to the fiction texts studied.

 Alongside the Reading Reconsidered Schemes of Work, students will also study Shakespeare, 20th Century Drama and a selection of poetry, with each giving focus to embedding and developing reading and analytical skills.